moq-wg/moq-transport/draft-lcurley-warp.md

 It is RECOMMENDED to use WebTransport over HTTP/3.

 ### CONNECT
-The server uses the HTTP CONNECT request to identify the client and the requested track bundle.
+The server uses the HTTP CONNECT request for identification and authorization of a track bundle.
-The application dictates how this information is encoded into the request.
+The specific mechanism is left up to the application.
 For example, a broadcast ID and authentication token could be included in the path.

-The server MAY return an error status code for any reason.
-Examples include:
+The server MAY return an error status code for any reason, for example a 403 when the client is forbidden.
-* "400 Bad Request" when the request cannot be parsed.
-* "401 Unauthorized" when the client cannot be identified.
-* "403 Forbidden" when the client is unauthorized to access the specified resource.
-* "404 Not Found" when the broadcast cannot be identified.

 Otherwise the server MUST respond with a "200 OK" to establish the WebTransport session.

 ## Streams